Hinduism in South Africa: Practices

 In South Africa, there is some blurring between language, and religion among Hindus.
 It is not uncommon for Tamils to call their religion "the Tamil religion", or for Hindi speakers to refer to their religion likewise.
 In general, worship of Mother Goddess Parvati and Lord Sri Shiva are more common among Hindus of South Indian origin, with Hindus of North Indian origin worshiping Rama, or in the case of Gujaratis, worshippers of Vishnu.
 However, there are many practices that are fluidly shared amongst all Hindus in South Africa.

 Deepavali or Diwali is the most important festival for South African Hindus.
 It is a major attraction in Durban, where public festivities are held every year along its beachfront.
 Tamil Hindus of South Africa also observe Kavadi, while Krishna devotees observe the Festival of Chariots.

 According to a research, more than 88% of Hindus affirmed a monotheistic understanding of God in Hinduism as opposed to only about 11% admitting to polytheistic notions.

 Ethnicity

 Majority of the Hindus in South Africa are Indian South Africans.
 The proportion of Indian South Africans following Hinduism has decreased from 50% in 1996 to 47.27% in 2001.
 This further decreased to 41.3% in 2016, mainly due to the conversion of Hindus by the Christian missionaries.

 Conversions

 The Indian Christian number grew from 4% in 1925 to 24.4% in 2011.
 The penetration of the Pentecostal movements into Hindu society is felt especially in the KwaZulu-Natal Indian townships.
+The conversions were usually connected to social identity.
+They converted successfully by criticising caste, emphasis on healing, and exorcism.
 In 2018, an organisation called the "South African Hindu Dharma Sabha" officially "declared war on such religious conversion".
 Its president, Ram Maharaj, said at least 500,000 signatures were needed by the Netherlands-based foundation to start legal proceedings at the International Court of Human Rights, however Maharaj's stance was rejected by other Hindu organisations in South Africa.